 The United States government has considerable resources that they can bring to bear against anyone they suspect has committed a crime.
 They have dozens of investigative agencies and prosecutors in every state.
 Federal crimes come with strict sentencing guidelines and charges are rarely brought unless they already have strong proof that a crime has been committed.

 What Happens Next?

-If you or a loved one have been arrested or are under investigation for any of the crimes we discussed above, your next phone call needs to be to an experienced attorney.
-At the SMA Law group, we specialize in this area of law and will be your advocate.
+If you or a loved one has been arrested or are under investigation for any of the crimes we discussed above, your next phone call needs to be to an experienced attorney.
+At SMT Legal, we specialize in this area of law and will be your advocate.